simonsobs/ocs/docs/developer/clients.rst

 Check Latest Data in an Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an Operation makes use of ``session.data`` a control program can check this through the Client and react accordingly::
+If an Operation makes use of ``session.data``, a control program can check this through the Client and react accordingly::

     from ocs.ocs_client import OCSClient